ActivitySim/activitysim/docs/abmexample.rst

 | workplace_modeled_size            | workplace_location                 | 1454 | 4    |
 +-----------------------------------+------------------------------------+------+------+

-The example ``simulation.py`` run model script also writes the final tables to CSV files by using the :func:`activitysim.core.pipeline.get_table` method via the ``write_tables`` step.
+The example also writes the final tables to CSV files by using the :func:`activitysim.core.pipeline.get_table` method via the ``write_tables`` step.
 This method returns a pandas DataFrame, which is then written to a CSV file by the ``write_tables`` step.